 (Google Alert cancelled)

-If you want Google to send our alerts via email, you can configure rules in your email program to redirect alerts automatically to one or more email folders.
+If you want to receive alerts sent to your inbox via email, you can configure rules in your email application to send alerts automatically to one or more email folders.
 This will help to keep your alerts organized and easier to sort through.

-Once you have set up your alerts, you can track information about topics, brands, the competition, etc., or start creating web content on the latest news and updates in your niche/industry.
+Once you have set up alerts, you can track information about keywords, names, competitors, etc., or create content for your blog in your topic of choice.

-How To Publish News Items From Google Alerts On Your WordPress Blog
+How To Republish News Items From Google Alerts On Your Site

-You can display news items directly from Google Alerts on your WordPress your WordPress blog as blog posts or as a ‘widgetized’ item on your sidebar.
+You can display news items directly from Google Alerts on your WordPress your website as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: